smlsvnssn/ouml/README.md

 Lets you peek into the call chain, logging current value and type to the console.

+#### .f( function ) → Proxy

+`f` allows arbitrary functions to be passed into the call chain.
+The function receives the current value as argument.

 #### .propertyName() → Proxy

 Lets you access properties on objects as a method call, for example `.length()` to get the length of a string or an array.

+#### .anyMethodOnCurrentType( ...args ) → Proxy

+Lets you call a method of the current value.
+Methods are called "as is", so for exemple a `.map(v => v)` on an array takes a function, `.toUpperCase()` on a string takes no argument, and `.toUpperCase()` on a number is skipped along with a warning to the console, since no such method exists on a number.

 #### .anyMethodInÖ( ...args ) → Proxy